Genivia/ugrep/README.md

 Color intensities may differ per platform and per terminal program used, which affects readability.

-Option `-y` outputs every line of input, matching and non-matching as context.
-The use of color helps distinguish matches from the non-matching context.
+Option `-y` outputs every line of input, including non-matching lines as context.
+The use of color helps distinguish matches from non-matching context.

 To produce color-highlighted results: